credmark/credmark-model-framework-py/README.md

 - It currently doesn't seem to crawl folders that are namespace modules (ie folders without a `__init__.py` file.)
 This isn't really a problem right now and in fact, we use it to avoid generating docs for the `engine` folder.

 - It doesn't work well with `sphinxcontrib.autodoc_pydantic` which is another extension we use for pydantic BaseModel subclasses.
 The `credmark_autosummary` extension handles the pydantic object types properly.

+- Doesn't have fine control over showing/hiding superclass methods and attributes in a class.

 #### Pydantic Generics